A simple protocol for verifiable delegation of quantum computation in one round: Introduction

 In order to solve this problem, we aim a protocol for verifiable delegation of quantum computation where the client exchanges messages with the server, and, at the end of the protocol, either the client holds the output of her computation, or she detects that the server is defective.
 Ideally, the client is a classical computer and an honest server only needs polynomial-time quantum computation to answer correctly.
 Protocols of this form could also be used for validating devices that claim to have quantum computational power, but in this work we focus on the point of view of verifiable delegation of computation.

-There are efficient protocols that can perform this task if the model is relaxed, for instance giving limited quantum power and quantum communication to the client~\cite{FitzsimonsK12, AharonovBOEM17, Broadbent15, Morimae14, MorimaeF16}.
-In this work, we focus on a second line of protocols, where a classical client delegates her computation to two non-communicating quantum servers.
+There are efficient protocols that can perform this task if the model is relaxed, for instance giving limited quantum power and quantum communication to the client~\cite{FitzsimonsK12,AharonovBOEM17,Broadbent15,Morimae14,MorimaeF16} or if the quantum server is polynomially bounded~\cite{Mahadev18,ACGH20}.
+In this work, we focus on a second line of protocols, where a classical client delegates her computation to non-communicating quantum servers.
 Although the servers are supposed to share and maintain entangled states, which is feasible in principle but technologically challenging, these protocols are ``plug-and-play'' in the sense that the client only needs classical communication with the quantum servers.

 Following standard notation in these protocols, we start calling the client and servers by verifier and provers, respectively.
 The security of such protocols relies on the so called self-testing of non-local games.
 We consider games where a verifier interacts with non-communicating provers by exchanging one round of classical communication and, based on the correlation of the provers' answers, the verifier decides to accept or reject.
 The goal of the provers is to maximize the acceptance probability in the game and they can share a common strategy before the game starts.
 A game is non-local~\cite{Bell64} whenever there exists a quantum strategy for the provers that achieves acceptance probability strictly higher than any classical strategy, allowing the verifier to certify that the provers share some entanglement, if the classical bound is surpassed.
-Self-testing~\cite{MayersY04} goes one step further, proving that if the correlation of the provers' answers is close to the optimal quantum value, the provers' strategy is close to the honest strategy.
+Self-testing~\cite{MayersY04} goes one step further, proving that if the correlation of the provers' answers is close to the optimal quantum value, their strategy is close to the honest one.